 Album art used to be an inseparable part of music, back when it came in record or CD format.
 But there’s a way to capture some of that magic even today, using a free application.
 Read on to see how!

-Conditional formatting is an Excel feature you can use when you want to format cells based on their content.
-For example, you can have a cell turn red when it contains a number lower than 100.
-But how do you highlight an entire row?
+Conditional formatting lets you format cells in an Excel spreadsheet based on the cells’ content.
+For example, you could have a cell turn red when it contains a number lower than 100.
+You can also use conditional formatting to highlight an entire row?

 Progress bars are pretty much ubiquitous these days; we’ve even seen them on some water coolers.
 A progress bar provides instant feedback on a given process, so why not bring some of that graphical pizzazz into your spreadsheet, using Excel’s Conditional Formatting feature?